Former Penn State coach Sandusky: mentor or molester?

 TURNED DOWN JOB OFFERS

 Sandusky was considered for several college head coaching jobs.
-He told Sports Illustrated in 1999 he had stayed at Penn State because of his family, his work with The Second Mile and the chance to succeed Paterno as head coach.
+He told Sports Illustrated in 1999 he had stayed at Penn State because of his family, The Second Mile and the chance to succeed Paterno as head coach.

 Sandusky and his wife Dottie have six adopted children -- Ray, E.J., Kara, Jeff, Jo and Matt.